-The weather that day had another plan it seemed At 8:30 am on the day of the attack, a heavy fog rolled into the river valley, totally obscuring the Union troops who had begun to ascend the mountain.
+The weather that day had another plan it seemed, at 8:30 am on the day of the attack, a heavy fog rolled into the river valley, totally obscuring the Union troops who had begun to ascend the mountain.
 The movements of the men were so screened by the clouds that some Confederate units were captured without even a shot being fired.
 When the Federal infantry emerged out of the mist, the Rebel defenders had lost the advantage of their high ground positions.
 The Confederate forces on the summit were overrun and had no choice but to retreat.
 The battle was a resounding Union victory.
-The Battle of Look Out Mountain was over.
-A conflict that is now poetically referred to as, 'The Battle above the Clouds.'
+The Battle of Lookout Mountain was over.
+A conflict that is now poetically referred to as, "The Battle above the Clouds."

 The Enemy of our souls may have a strategy.
-It may at times seems like he has the advantage, and we cannot see how we can prevail, but our God fights for us, 'ABOVE THE CLOUDS'.
+It may at times seems like he has the advantage, and we cannot see how we can prevail, but our God fights for us, "ABOVE THE CLOUDS."

 He even controls the clouds!

 "That all this assembly may know that the Lord does not deliver by sword or by spear, but the battle is the Lord's, for he will give you into our hands."
-1 Sam 17:47
+1 Samuel 17:47

 No comments: